 The Company records the liabilities associated with its Directors' and Management DSU Plans at fair value at each reporting date until settlement, recognizing compensation expense over the vesting period on a straight-line basis.
-The fair value of the DSU liability is based on the Company's common share closing price at the end of each reporting period.
+The fair value of the DSU liability is based on Hydro One Limited's common share closing price at the end of each reporting period.